BhoomikaGupta13/Movie-recommender-system/README.md

 ## Setup and Installation

-Follow these steps to set up and run the Movie Recommender System locally.[1]
+Follow these steps to set up and run the Movie Recommender System locally.

 ### Prerequisites